toBeOfUse/selfdiscovery/content/notes/natural-numbers.md

 ## Appendix B: Is fixed-point math actually that obscure?

 Technically, the scheme for storing currencies where you multiply dollar amounts by 100 before storing them, which practically everyone uses, is a "fixed-point math" situation: functionally, the point is always positioned two places from the right of the number, making it fixed.
 However, no-one calls that "fixed-point math", possibly because all this terminology is just confusing.
 (Also, you could claim that that system is integer math that just uses cents as the unit.)
-Byt, you could certainly make a case that fixed-point math is alive and well and all around us, just in this kind of edge-case form, despite the fact that previous use cases for it like "all math on the PlayStation 1" have faded away into history.
+But, you could certainly make a case that fixed-point math is alive and well and all around us, albeit in this kind of edge-case form, even while previous use cases for it like "all math on the PlayStation 1" have faded away into history.